manishsahani1234/Arpalink/README.md

 # Arpalink - Your Local Search Partner

 ## Overview
-The Arpalink Your Local Search Partner(Service Provider) is a Java-based application that  This application utilizes a MySQL database to store local service information.
+The Arpalink Your Local Search Partner(Service Provider) is a Java-based application that is a smart local search platform that connects you to nearby local services, and products.
+Whether it's a restaurant, hospital, or expert services, Arpalink is your one-stop solution.
+With just a few clicks, access detailed information and contact services directly for all your needs.
+This application utilizes a MySQL database to store local service information.

 ## Project Structure
 /arpalink-user-management